-As development takes us beyond the reach and capacity of the mains sewer systems, the number of people having to contemplate living off main drains is increasing.
-In addition, Building Regulations require that (in broad terms) the rainwater that falls on the site needs to stay on the site.
-There is an ecological benefit to treating waste water on site but generally it is still a choice forced upon us.
+As development takes us beyond the reach and capacity of the mains sewer systems, the number of people having to contemplate living off main drainage is increasing.
 That said, there are options and choices to be made, and understanding the terminology is a good place to start.

 Cesspit or Cesspool